 Separation anxiety in pets

 A heartbreaking and sometimes dangerous behavior

 Let’s face it, we all get a little needy sometimes.
 But this behavior can be problematic and even dangerous for our pets.
 You spent months at home with your pets during the pandemic, so it may be hard for them to adjust when you return to work — especially if they came into your life during quarantine.

 Separation anxiety is really common in pets and may not have started just with COVID-19.
 Pets often get anxious when children return back to school after summer vacation.
-Dr. Aliya McCullough, Fetch's on-staff vet, explains exactly what separation anxiety looks like and how to help your best friend feel more confident on their own.
+Dr. Aliya McCullough, pet health advocate and veterinarian, explains exactly what separation anxiety looks like and how to help your best friend feel more confident on their own.

 What does separation anxiety look like?